Sinai and Palestine campaign: Reorganisation of EEF infantry

 The 52nd (Lowland) Division was sent to France in early April.
 The 74th (Yeomanry) Division along with nine British infantry battalions from each of the 10th, 53rd, 60th and 75th Divisions were sent to France, between May and August 1918.
 What remained of the divisions were reinforced by British Indian Army battalions to reform the divisions.
 Infantry brigades were reformed with one British battalion and three British Indian Army battalions, except one brigade in the 53rd Division which consisted of one South African and three British Indian Army battalions.

 By April 1918, 35 Indian infantry and two Indian pioneer battalions were preparing to move to Palestine.
 Those battalions with numbers from 150 upwards, were formed by removing complete companies from experienced regiments then serving in Mesopotamia to form new battalions.
 The parent battalions also supplied first line transport and experienced officers with war-time service.
 The 198 men transferred from the 38th Dogras to the 3/151st Indian Infantry, included the commanding officer, two other British and four Indian officers.
 The sepoys transferred were also very experienced.
 In September 1918 when the 2/151st Indian Infantry provided an honour guard for Allenby, among the men on parade were some who had served on five different fronts since 1914, and in eight pre-war campaigns.
-Not all of these Indian battalions served in the infantry divisions, some were employed in defence of the lines of communication.
+Not all of these Indian battalions served in the infantry divisions, because some were employed in defence of the lines of communication.

 The complexity of the reorganisation and reformation of these battalions was not without consequences.
 Of the 54 British Indian Army battalions deployed to Palestine, 22 had recent experience of combat, but had each lost an experienced company, which had been replaced by recruits.
 Ten battalions were formed from experienced troops who had never fought or trained together.
 The other 22 had not seen any prior service in the war, in total almost a third of the troops were recruits.
 Within 44 British Indian Army battalions, the "junior British officers were green, and most could not speak Hindustani.
 In one battalion, only one Indian officer spoke English and only two British officers could communicate with their men."

 Two British Indian Army divisions arrived in January and April 1918 from the Mesopotamia campaign.
 They were the 7th (Meerut) Division followed by the 3rd (Lahore) Division.
 Only the 54th (East Anglian) Division remained, as previously, an all British division.